 The great thing about the recycling center is that they will take most anything that has any kind of scrap metal in it: steel, copper, brass, aluminum, titanium, nickel.
 Recycling these metals is great for the environment on many levels.
 Most notably, metal is one of the best materials for recycling.
 Unlike papers and plastics, metal does not lose any of its integrity or strength when it is recycled.
 It can be reused over and over again.
 Not only does recycling benefit the environment, but it can also benefit you since the recycling center will usually pay top dollar for scrap metals.

 Planned obsolescence is a reality of the 21st century.
 However, before you throw those used hair, kitchen, or other small appliances into the trash, ask yourself if they contain metal or wiring.
-If they do, set them aside for your next trip to the recycling center in Ann Arbor.
+If they do, set them aside for your next trip to the recycling center in Suffolk County, NY.